A Customizable Last.fm Now Playing Overlay

 Add Theme Presets

-export const presets = { neon: {...}, minimal: {...}, card: {...}}The editor can merge one preset into the current config and keep the normal URL flow.
+export const presets = { neon: {...}, minimal: {...}, card: {...}}The editor merges a preset into the current config and the normal URL flow takes it from there.

 Support Multi-Instance Embeds